-In the Department of Mental Health and Addiction Services this class is accountable for administering designated agency medical, clinical and behavioral health services programs and operations.
+In the Department of Mental Health and Addiction Services this class is accountable for assisting in administering agency medical, clinical and behavioral health services programs and operations within a hospital division.

 EXAMPLES OF DUTIES

-- Administers staff and operations of a designated hospital, facility, regional medical area or behavioral health services program;
+- Assists in administering staff and operations of a designated hospital, facility, regional medical area or behavioral health services program;

-- Develops, implements and evaluates policies, goals and objectives;
+- Assists in development, implementation and evaluation of policies, goals and objectives;

 - Assists in development of programs and activities including development of medical service standards and criteria;